Learning how to fix lag spikes on PC is an excruciating task especially when you are gaming.

 It could be your ISP, house networking, router issues, hardware problems, and even server issues not within your control.

-These tips will help you how to fix lag spikes on your gaming PC.
-It can be for gaming-related issues or just general network issues.
+In this guide, we’ll show you how to fix lag spikes on your gaming PC.

 Lag Spikes or FPS Drops

 It is best to know which exactly are you getting when playing a game: is it definitely a lag spike or merely a drop in FPS (Frames Per Second)?

 It might not be easy to distinguish the difference between a lag spike and an FPS drop for the casual type but they are simple.

 Lag spikes often happen due to getting high ping or experiencing packet loss and FPS drops just flat out make the game run less smooth and spiky.